 7. Take Valuables Into Account.

 Some batteries can harm other items you’re storing.
-For example, car batteries can leak acid, possibly damaging your grandma’s old rocking chair or your high school letter jacket, according to Ellis.
-For that reason, make sure batteries are kept away from valuables, especially if you plan on storing your batteries for an extended period of time.
+For example, car batteries can leak acid.
+The leakage could damage your grandma’s old rocking chair or your high school letter jacket, according to Ellis.
+For that reason, make sure batteries are kept away from valuables.
+This is especially important if you plan on storing your batteries for an extended period of time.